bitcirno/visual-data-as-art/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You may run the app by following the steps below.
+You may run the app by the following steps.

 ### Prerequisites
   ```sh